itthinx/groups/readme.txt

 == Upgrade Notice ==

 = 1.9.0 =
-This release introduces improved caching mechanisms which may result in performance improvements for some setups.
+This release fixes bugs and introduces improved caching mechanisms which may result in performance improvements for some setups.